 Concrete Paving

 Concrete paving shall be a minimum of 8” thick, 4,000 psi concrete reinforced with wire mesh or steel rebar equivalent to #4 bars at 12” EW minimum.
-All exterior paving shall have caulked joints.
 All roadways, yards, and parking areas are required to have concrete curbs and gutters per local codes.
-Provide a larger 12” high reinforced concrete curb at truck trailer parking areas.

 Sidewalks / Personnel Walking